ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } Query;
 ~~~

-The parameters pertaining to each query type are described in one of the
-subsections below.
-The query is issued in-band as part of the collect
+The query is issued in-band as part of the collect sub-protocol
-sub-protocol ({{collect-flow}}).
-Its content is determined by the "query type",
+({{collect-flow}}).
+Its content is determined by the "query type", which in
-which in turn is encoded by the "query configuration" configured out-of-band.
+turn is encoded by the "query configuration" configured out-of-band.
+All query
-All query types have the following configuration parameters in common:
+types have the following configuration parameters in common:

 - `min_batch_size` - The smallest number of reports the batch is allowed to
   include.
 In a sense, this parameter controls the degree of privacy that will